shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

 ## Passive Aggressive Mean Reversion (PAMR)

 The Passive Mean Reversion (PMAR) algorithm ([Li et al., 2012](doi.org/10.1007/s10994-012-5281-z)) is a machine learning model employed in the domain of quantitative finance, specifically designed for trading strategies in mean-reverting markets.
 PMAR employs a passive-aggressive learning approach to adjust portfolio weights in response to deviations from the mean, aiming to capitalize on mean reversion phenomena prevalent in financial markets.
-The algorithm's core component, the step size $\tau_t$, is determined by the ratio of the observed error $ell_{\in}^t$ to the squared norm of the discrepancy between the current feature vector $\mathbf{x}_t\$ and the mean feature vector $\bar{x}_t$ up to time $t$.
+The algorithm's core component, the step size $\tau_t$, is determined by the ratio of the observed error $\ell_{\in}^t$ to the squared norm of the discrepancy between the current feature vector $\mathbf{x}_t$ and the mean feature vector $\bar{x}_t$ up to time $t$.
 The formula for the step size in PMAR is expressed as:

 ```math
 \tau_t = \frac{{\ell_{\in}^t}}{{\left\| {\mathbf{x}_t - \bar{x}_t \mathbf{1}} \right\|^2}}